youzhoutravel/homepage1/index.md

 ## About Me

 I am a theorist working in quantum information and computing, at Key Laboratory for Information Science of Electromagnetic Waves, Fudan Unvi..
-I got my B.S. from Zhejiang Univ. in 2014, and Ph.D. from Tsinghua Univ. in 2019 under the supervision of Prof. Xiongfeng Ma.
-I have also been working with Prof. Alioscia Hamma from that time.
-I did my PostDoc with Prof. Arthur Jaffe at Harvard Univ., and Prof. Mile Gu at Nanyang Technological University & Centre for Quantum Technologies, Singapore.
+I got my B.S. from Zhejiang Univ. in 2014, and Ph.D. from Tsinghua Univ. in 2019 under the supervision of Prof. [Xiongfeng Ma](https://iiis.tsinghua.edu.cn/maxiongfeng/).
+I have also been working with Prof. [Alioscia Hamma](https://www.quantumphysics.fun/) from that time.
+I did my PostDoc with Prof. [Arthur Jaffe](https://mathpicture.fas.harvard.edu/) at Harvard Univ., and Prof. [Mile Gu](https://www.quantumcomplexity.org/milegu/) at Nanyang Technological University & Centre for Quantum Technologies, Singapore.

 ## Research Interests
 Currently my research is on the following two aspects: 1. **quantum correlations**: especially multipartite entanglment and quantum magic; 2. **learning and benchmarking of quantum systems**: especially randomized measurements and shadow estimation.
-I am also interested in the application of these two aspects to **quantum information scrambling** and **quantum simulation algorithms**.

 ## Publications
 All of my works are available on [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=oQ_tbtYAAAAJ&sortby=pubdate).

 ## News
 - **[Dec.
 2022]** Our work on [multi-shot shadow estimation](https://arxiv.org/abs/2212.11068.pdf) is posted on arxiv.
 - **[Sep.
 2022]** My first graduate student Zhou You joins (yes, his name is conjugate to mine, not a mistake)!